-One of my very favorite comforting wintertime soups is this Turkey Cabbage Patch Soup.
+One of my very favorite cold weather soups is this hearty and comforting Turkey Cabbage Patch Soup.

 Sign up for my email subscription and never miss a recipe!

 Traditional cabbage patch soup is prepared with ground beef, which you can most definitely use instead of ground turkey.
 I used to order this soup often at a local downtown restaurant and wanted to make my own healthier version.
 I really can’t tell the difference!

 Now that cold weather is pretty much here, I’m totally into soup mode.
 But then again, I could eat soup every season of the year.